sigreen-nokia/remote-management-tsa/README.md

 python3 remote-mgmt-tsa.py --help

 #install the server (where the reverse ssh is started and stopped by ops)
+#this can be ran safely on a DCU
 python3 remote-mgmt-tsa.py --install-server
 python3 remote-mgmt-tsa.py --add-ops-user